REST APIs

 References for status codes:

-When buidling a REST API, the HTTP Protocol already defines a lot about that API.
+When building a REST API, the HTTP Protocol already defines a lot about that API.
 There is no need to come up with a way to delete a resource, or to indicate failure.
 HTTP already offers the DELETE method and status codes that indicate errors.

 2.4 Multiple Representations